susisu/Loquat-legacy/README.md

 # Loquat
-JavaScript parser combinator inspired by [Parsec](https://github.com/aslatter/parsec)
+JavaScript monadic parser combinators inspired by [Parsec](https://github.com/aslatter/parsec)

 ## Description
-Loquat is a parser combinator library written in JavaScript, available for both Node.js and browsers.
+Loquat is a monadic parser combinators library written in JavaScript, available for both Node.js and browsers.
 It enables you to write parsers easily, without complex regular expressions.

 ## Installation and Usage